-- You should remember that seepage and leakage are not covered, while flood damage may only be offered as optional coverage.
+- Water damage covers damage caused by the bursting of storm pipes, or stormwater entering your home.
+You should remember that seepage and leakage are not covered, while flood damage may only be offered as optional coverage.

 - Malicious damage, including vandalism and rioting, covers damage resulting from a commotion in your neighbourhood or attacks by vandals.

 - Hail storm damage covers damage to the roof or walls of your home caused by hail.